 My name is pronounced Meg - na Khan - dey - kar.
 My pronouns are she / her.

-I have 15 years of research and design experience working with startups of various stages, design studios, non-profits, federal and state government agencies, and international organizations.
-These years, I've had the privilege of leading research and design teams, coaching, mentoring, and managing individual contributors, design leads, and managers.
-I enjoy establishing teams and growing a people-centered and learning-centered culture where folks are empowered to consistently and flexibly deliver elegant and precise solutions to complex problems.
+I have 15 years of research and design experience working with startups, design studios, non-profits, federal and state government agencies, and international organizations.
+I lead design organizations and enjoy establishing and growing a people-centered and learning-centered culture where teams are empowered and feel supported to do great work and take risks.

 I believe people who can be well in their life and work at a sustainable pace create a great workplace.
 I also believe that inclusive and compassionate relationships and team environments lead to thoughtful, human-centered products and long-lasting businesses.
 I aim to create these environments in the spaces I'm in.

 I aim to work in transparent ways that are sensitive to diverse forms of communicating and collaborating.
 This includes speaking honestly about what I know, what I don’t know, what’s working, and what isn’t.
 I believe that when we avoid talking about a challenge, the risk of not addressing it is even higher.
 I’m well versed in getting a team aligned on a common challenge and encouraging healthy discussion that inspires an adjusted collective understanding and a way forward.

 Finding the gaps, feedback, collaboration across disciplines, asking questions, gaining a new perspective, committing to improving — all directly lead to product quality and life quality.
 Great teams prioritize time for reflection, understanding each other, and learning from their experiences.
 With these ingredients, a team can achieve incredible results.